akhilnas/santander-customer-transaction/README.md

 ## About the Data <a name="Data"></a>

 The Data consists of 200 anonymized features, a ID code column and a binary taget variable.
-The data is already provisioned in the format of a train and test csv files.
+The data is already provisioned in the format of train and test csv files.

 ## Installation & Usage <a name="install"></a>